A Lower Bound on the Average-Case Complexity of Shellsort: The Lower Bound

+A Shellsort computation consists of a sequence of comparison and inversion (swapping) operations.
+We count just the total number of data movements (here inversions) executed.
+The lower bound obtained below holds {\em a fortiori} for the number of comparisons.
 The proof is based on the following intuitive idea: There are $n!$ different permutations.
 Given the sorting process (the insertion paths in the right order) one can recover the correct permutation from the sorted list.
 Hence one requires $n!$ pairwise different sorting processes.
 This gives a lower bound on the minimum of the maximal length of a process.
-We formulate the proof in the crisp format of incompressibility.

-\begin{theorem} The average number of inversions in $p$-pass Shellsort on lists of $n$ keys is at least $ \Omega \left( pn^{1+1/p} \right)$ for every increment sequence. \end{theorem}